kghose/Chhobi/Readme.md

 Click on the tabs to switch between the `show` and `hold` tables.
 Clicking `resize` will cause the held photos to be resized and copied into a temporary folder.
+When the progress bar completes and the `mail` icon becomes enabled you can drag and drop the `mail` icon:

+1. Into an email program
+1. Into a `browse for file` field of a webpage
+1. Into Picasa's add photos field

-When the progress bar completes and the `mail` icon becomes enabled you can drag the `mail` icon and drop it onto an email program or a `browse for file` field of a webpage to add the resized photos.You can also open the folder enclosing the resized photos by clicking on the folder button.
+to add the resized photos.You can also open the folder enclosing the resized photos by clicking on the folder button.
 Note that the original folder structure of the images is maintained, so all the photos are not copied into a single folder.